openid/sharedsignals/working-group-charter.md

-# Shared Signals and Events Working Group Charter
+# Shared Signals Working Group Charter
 ## 1) Working Group Name
-Shared Signals and Events
+Shared Signals

 ## 2) Purpose
-The goal of the Shared Signals and Events Working Group is to enable the sharing of security events, state changes, and other signals between related and/or dependent systems in order to:
+The goal of the Shared Signals Working Group is to enable the sharing of security events, state changes, and other signals between related and/or dependent systems in order to:
 * Manage access to resources and enforce access control restrictions across distributed services operating in a dynamic environment.
 * Prevent malicious actors from leveraging compromises of accounts, devices, services, endpoints, or other principals or resources to gain unauthorized access to additional systems or resources.
 * Enable users, administrators, and service providers to coordinate in order to detect and respond to incidents.